-Brown Butter Walnut Chocolate Chip Cookies are classic chocolate chip cookies with a twist!
-We used browned butter & added walnuts for fantastic flavor and texture.
-These Chocolate Chip Walnut Cookies are soft & chewy with delicious buttery flavor; try them!
+Brown Butter Walnut Chocolate Chip Cookies are classic chocolate chip cookies with an incredible twist.
+These Chocolate Chip Walnut Cookies are soft & chewy, with delicious buttery flavor!

-These delightful Chocolate Chip Walnut Cookies are a great recipe to bring out during the holidays to impress friends and family but they are also great year-round.
-Made with basic ingredients and simple steps these cookies are about as easy to make as your average chocolate chip cookie recipe.
+These delightful Chocolate Chip Walnut Cookies are a great recipe to bring out when you are in the mood for a sensational treat.
+Made with basic ingredients and simple steps, these cookies are about as easy to make as your average chocolate chip cookie recipe.
 Except that there’s nothing “average” about these delicious treats, give them a try and find out just how delicious they are!

-This is the trick to making these cookies EXTRA scrumptious, browning your butter gives the cookies a slightly nutty, caramel flavor.
+This is the trick to making these cookies EXTRA scrumptious.
+Browning the butter gives the cookies a slightly nutty, caramel flavor.
 Basically, it is just an easy way to create a more complex flavor profile to impress your friends and family!
 When it comes to these cookies, the browned butter really helps to add an incredible depth of flavor unlike anything else.
 We guarantee once you try this cookie hack, you will be just as hooked.
 The extra time spent browning the butter is worth it in the end for these yummy walnut chocolate chip cookies.

 Brown Butter Walnut Chocolate Chip Cookie Ingredients

--Flour: You will need 2 cups of all-purpose flour for this recipe for the base of the cookie dough.
+Flour: You will need 2 cups of all-purpose flour for the base of the cookie dough.

--Sugars: Use ¼ cup of granulated sugar and ¾ cup of brown sugar to make these cookies sweet and heavenly.
+Sugars: Use ¼ cup of granulated sugar and ¾ cup of brown sugar to make these cookies sweet and chewy.

--Eggs: You will need 2 eggs to help bind the dough together well.
+Eggs: You will need 2 eggs to help bind the cookie dough together well.

 How to Make Brown Butter Walnut Chocolate Chip Cookies